jasonblanchard/bear-site/profiles/bear/modules/advagg/README.txt

  * Smarter cache flushing.
 Scans all CSS/JS files that have been added to any aggregate; if that file has changed then flush the correct caches so the changes go out.
 The new name ensures changes go out when using CDNs.
- * Footer JS gets aggregated as well.
  * One can add JS to any region of the theme & have it aggregated.
- * Url query string to turn off aggregation for that request. ?advagg=0 will turn off file aggregation if the user has the "bypass advanced aggregation" permission. ?advagg=-1 will completely bypass all of Advanced CSS/JS Aggregations modules and submodules.
+ * Url query string to turn off aggregation for that request. ?advagg=0 will turn off file aggregation if the user has the "bypass advanced aggregation" permission. ?advagg=-1 will completely bypass all of Advanced CSS/JS Aggregations modules and submodules. ?advagg=1 will enable Advanced CSS/JS Aggregation if it is currently disabled.
  * Button on the admin page for dropping a cookie that will turn off file aggregation.
 Useful for theme development.
  * Gzip support.
 All aggregated files can be pre-compressed into a .gz file and served from Apache.
 This is faster then gzipping the file on each request.

-Advanced CSS/JS Aggregation Submodules:
- * CSS/JS CDN.
-Uses the Google Libraries API to serve jQuery & jQuery UI from the google CDN.
- * CSS/JS Compress.
-Can compress/minifiy files and inline CSS/JS.
+Included submodules:
+ * advagg_bundler:
- * Bundler.
-Given a target number of CSS/JS aggregates, this will try very hard to meet that goal.
-It smartly groups files together.
+   Smartly groups files together - given a target number of CSS/JS aggregates, this will try very hard to meet that goal.
+ * advagg_css_cdn:
+   Load CSS libraries from a public CDN; currently only supports Google's CDN.
+ * advagg_css_compress:
+   Compress the compiled CSS files using a 3rd party compressor; currently supports YUI (included).
+ * advagg_js_cdn:
+   Load JavaScript libraries from a public CDN; currently only supports Google's CDN.
+ * advagg_js_compress:
+   Compress the compiled JavaScript files using a 3rd party compressor;
+   currently supports JSMin+ (included).
+ * advagg_mod:
+   Includes additional tweaks that may not work for all sites:
- * Modifier.
-Has various tweaks packaged up.
-Force preprocessing for all CSS/JS;
+   * Force preprocessing for all CSS/JS.
+   * Move JS to footer.
-   move JS to footer; add defer tag to all JS; Inline all CSS/JS for given paths; and the use of a shared directory for a unified multisite.
+   * Add defer tag to all JS.
+   * Inline all CSS/JS for given paths.
+   * Use a shared directory for a unified multisite.
+ * advagg_validator:
+   Validate all CSS files using jigsaw.w3.org.
+Check all CSS files with CSSLint.
+   Check all JS files with JSHint.

 CONFIGURATION